top of page

 • Participation from Youthspace and Fauna Rescue Whitsundays

-The Mother’s Day Morning Tea was a heartwarming, sold-out event featuring a special visit from “Sissy” a baby Proserpine rock wallaby and a donation will be made to Fauna Rescue from proceeds of the Morning Tea and other fund raising aspects of the festival.
+The Mother’s Day Morning Tea was a heartwarming, sold-out event featuring a special visit from “Sissy,” a baby Proserpine rock wallaby.
+A donation will be made to Fauna Rescue from proceeds of the Morning Tea and other fundraising aspects of the festival.

 Raising Awareness for Our Local Wildlife